Fast Relax-and-Round Unit Commitment with Sub-hourly Mechanical and Ramp Constraints: Unit Commitment for Ramp and Sub Hourly Intervals

 \subsection{Mathematical Formulation}

 We now extend the problem to larger and more varied thermal power systems, which have have non-thermal units with intermittent characteristics.
 To operate such systems, we must account for system behavior at a higher resolution, which requires a sub hour granularity of unit commitment.
-As discussed in \cref{sec:introduction}, high temporal resolution involves another important aspect of generator behavior, ramp.
+Ramping is another important aspect of generator behavior at high temporal resolutions.

 There is a consensus among unit commitment studies that ramp is important in several ways \cite{chen2023,parvania2016,dwyer2015}.
 First, it presents a constraint on how quickly a unit may be expected to enter operation.
 Second, a unit that has been connected to the system but has not reached $P_{\min,i}$ still produces a certain volume of active power.
 That active power enters the grid and changes the net demand that is left for other units.
 Accurately accounting for ramp output results in different objective function values and different sets of committed units.